Highlights of French Open 10th day

 Dominic Thiem won the third set to complete a comfortable 6-4 6-2 6-1 victory over an ailing number two seed Alexander Zverev and moved into the semi-finals at Roland Garros for the third straight year.

 Zverev, who sported heavy strapping on his left thigh after the second set, struggled to move on court.
 Although the German found his range with some big baseline winners, Thiem held firm to advance.

+“It was tough for him today, he’s one of the fittest guys on tour,” Thiem said.
+“It’s tough to play three five-setters in a row.
+I hope that we have many more encounters against each other at this stage or even later in a Grand Slam.”

 The seventh seed faces either Novak Djokovic or Marco Cecchinato next.

 1337 KEYS STORMS INTO SEMI-FINALS

 Madison Keys closed out the second set in style to seal a 7-6(5) 6-4 victory over Yulia Putintseva and move into the French Open semi-finals for the first time in her career.
-She next plays the winner of the match between her fellow American Sloane Stephens and Russia’s Daria Kasatkina.

 “I definitely needed you guys today, you helped me get through,” Keys told the crowd on Court Suzanne Lenglen.
-“I’m very happy to win in straight sets and looking forward to playing whoever wins the next match.”
+“I’m very happy to win in straight sets.”

 Austrian Dominic Thiem doubled his lead against Alexander Zverev, winning the second set 6-2 with a near flawless performance.
 Zverev has won his last three matches at Roland Garros in five sets and the German has another huge challenge ahead of him if he is to progress.